-Johny has written and photographed for The Guardian, The New York Times, The British Journal of Photography, Conde Nast Traveller and Dazed & Confused.
+Johny has written and photographed for The Guardian, The New York Times, Conde Nast Traveller and Dazed & Confused.
 He has held exhibitions at Foam Gallery Amsterdam, Stills Edinburgh, The Museum of Contemporary Photography in Chicago and The Photographers Gallery London.
 His work is held in the permanent collection at the V&A.

 Home is not a Place, a collaboration with TS Eliot prize winning poet Roger Robinson, was a Waterstones and Guardian book of the year and shortlisted for a British Book Award.
 ‘Visibility’, a short essay for Tate’s ‘Look Again’ series, was ‘Highly commended for accessible art writing’ at the 2024 Historians of British Art Book Prize.

-Johny holds British and US Passports, is a member of the European Institute Advisory Board at UCL and a European Young Leader.
-He has lectured at The Universities of Oxford and Cambridge, The London School of Economics, and served as the 20th Friedrich Dürrenmatt Guest Professor at the University of Bern, Switzerland.
+Johny holds British and US Passports, is a member of the European Institute advisory board at UCL and a European Young Leader.
+He has lectured at the universities of Oxford and Cambridge, The London School of Economics, and served as the 20th Friedrich Dürrenmatt Guest Professor at the University of Bern, Switzerland.
+In 2025 he received the EM Forster Award from the American Academy of Arts and Letters, and a scholarship from the Daiwa Anglo-Japanese Foundation.
 Photo © Antony Cairns